-Serve the shrimp on lettuce leaves or mixed fresh greens along with small containers of butter dip.
-The shrimp goes well with rice and grilled summer squash or eggplant.
-Or add the shrimp to a tossed salad.
+Serve the shrimp on lettuce leaves or mixed fresh greens along with small containers of the butter dip.
+The shrimp goes well with rice and grilled summer squash or eggplant, too.
+You can also add the shrimp to a tossed salad.

 - 1 large clove garlic (crushed and minced)

 - 1/2 cup butter

 - 1/8 teaspoon hot pepper sauce (such as Tabasco)

 - 1 large garlic clove (crushed and minced)

 Gather the ingredients.